mikaeelkhalid/react-deployment-aws-cdk/README.md

 This repository contains an AWS CDK stack for deploying a React application.
 It creates an S3 bucket for storing the application files and a CloudFront distribution for serving the files to the public.

+This project has CI/CD and an improved version here: [react-deployment-cicd-aws-cdk](https://github.com/mikaeelkhalid/react-deployment-cicd-aws-cdk).

 ### Usage

 To use this stack, you must have the AWS CDK CLI installed and configured on your machine.